clawbird/axiom-dapp/readme.md

 ### Run API <a id="run-api"></a>

 * Configure .env files
-* Configure whether to use `mock: true` or not.
+* Configure `mock: true` if necessary.
 If so it will use mock contracts https://github.com/axiom-crypto/axiom-sdk/blob/main/src/shared/chainConfig/goerli.ts#L68
 * Run the following to build Axiom, Helios, and Portal Network in separate Docker containers
     ```bash
     time ./docker/docker.sh